 If you choose to follow us on social media, the fact that you do so may appear in your profile – whether that is the case depends on your settings and which social media service you are using.
 We will not publicise the fact that you are following us.

-Data about visitors to the Museum is collected for statistical analysis.
+We collect data about the number and type (e.g. group or family visitors) to the Museum for statistical analysis.
 That data is anonymous so does not contain any personal data about you.

 If you make a donation to the Museum, including becoming a Friend, you will be asked to make a ‘Gift Aid’ declaration.
 If you do so, that information will be shared with HM Revenue and Customs for the purpose of collecting the Gift Aid.

-If you donate an object or archive material to the Museum, we ask you to complete an object entry form which details the conditions under which the donation is made and as a record of ownership.
+If you donate an object or archive material to the Museum, we ask you to complete an object entry form which details the conditions under which the donation is made and, as a record of ownership, it requires your name, address, email address, telephone number andsignature.
 We keep these forms to identify the history of the donation and the forms are not used for any other purpose.

 Our exhibitions may contain details of persons (living or dead), we will only include such details as are already in the public domain or for which we have specific consent.

 Who We Are

 Deal Maritime and Local History Museum is a Charitable Incorporated Organisation registered in England and Wales number 1168344 and may be contacted in writing at 22 St George’s Road, Deal, Kent CT14 6BA or by email at